openhive-network/denser/README.md

 --block-log-util-path="${HOME}/hive-utils/block_log_util"
 ```

 The are many parameters than can be used to customize the stack.
-Yuo can see the full list by running `./scripts/setup-stack.sh --help`.
+You can see the full list by running `./scripts/setup-stack.sh --help`.
 Stack's configuration can also be altered after the script is finished running by edition the resulting dotenv file - `${SRC_DIR}/stack/mirrornet-stack.env`.

 If your computer has a proper domain name, you can pass it to the stack by adding `--public-hostname` parameter to the command above, ie. `--public-hostname=your.domain.name` or editing `PUBLIC_HOSTNAME` in the generated env file.
 Otherwise the stack will use *your-hostname.local* as its domain name.

 This will create stack's data directory at `/srv/haf-pool/haf-datadir`, generate block_log.artifacts file, copy the block log, the artifacts file and the HAF ini file to the data directory and store stack's configuration in `${SRC_DIR}/stack/mirrornet-stack.env`, where `${SRC_DIR}` is Denser's source directory.
 The process will take a while.
-Once it's finished, note the value printed after `Head block number is:` in the scripts output, then use it to replace the value after `--stop-at-block` in `ARGUMENTS` in the `${SRC_DIR}/stack/mirrornet-stack.env` file. **It is importatnt that the block log size is accurate**
+Once it's finished, note the value printed after `Head block number is:` in the script's output, then use it to replace the value after `--stop-at-block` in `ARGUMENTS` in the `${SRC_DIR}/stack/mirrornet-stack.env` file. **It is importatnt that the block log size is accurate.**

+If your computer has a proper domain name and you have trusted certificates for that domain, you should configure them now.
+Place the certificate and key files in `stack/certs` directory, rename them to `cert.pem` and `key.pem` respectively and then comment out all `tls internal` lines in [stack/Caddyfile](stack/Caddyfile) and uncomment the lines below (`tls /etc/caddy/certs/cert.pem /etc/caddy/certs/key.pem`).

 If you didn't change the default location of `mirrornet-stack.env` and wish to run commands below as they are written, run `export SRC_DIR="$(pwd)"` in Denser's source directory.